zevitagemom30/scaffolding-master/source/test-app/README.md

 To ensure code quality and efficient task completion, we have established the following flow:

 ```
-analysis + code + review + [tests + documentation] + code review = `DONE`
+analysis + development + [tests + documentation] + code review + technical review = `DONE`
 ```

-> Note: If there are changes that deviate from refactoring during the "code review" stage, it is correct to signal the practical reviewers again to ensure that the new changes applied did not affect the final result.
+> Note: if there are "strange" behaviors during the "technical review" stage, the theoretical reviewers must be alerted.

-For this purpose, the respective columns were created in **ClickUp**, containing a status for each step, as follows:
+For this, the respective columns were created in the task manager system, **ClickUp** in this case, containing the respective values, being:

 ```
 open
 in progress
-practical review
-in test
+quality tests
 documentation
+awaiting theoretical review
 theoretical review
+awaiting practical review
+practical review
+waiting for correction
 finished
 closed
 ```